roar-emaus/metno_gifs_cpp/README.md

 If no variable is provided, the tool will generate GIFs for all supported variables.

 ## Data Source
-The data used in this project is provided by the [https://www.met.no/en](Norwegian Meteorological Institute (MET Norway)). lease ensure that you follow their terms of service and provide proper attribution when using the data ([https://thredds.met.no/thredds/metno.html](MET Norway Numerical Weather Prediction products)).
+The data used in this project is provided by the [Norwegian Meteorological Institute (MET Norway)](https://www.met.no/en).
+Please ensure that you follow their terms of service and provide proper attribution when using the data ([MET Norway Numerical Weather Prediction products](https://thredds.met.no/thredds/metno.html)).

 ## License

-This project is licensed under the MIT License - see the [https://mit-license.org/](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://mit-license.org/) file for details.